Skip to main contentIBM Quantum Documentation

 This section is primarily developer documentation for the code; none of the machinery described here is public, and it is not safe to inherit from any of it directly.

 There are several moving parts to tackle here.
-The behaviour of having XGate() return some singleton object that is an (inexact) instance of XGate but without calling __init__ requires us to override type.__call__(opens in a new tab).
+The behavior of having XGate() return some singleton object that is an (inexact) instance of XGate but without calling __init__ requires us to override type.__call__.
 This means that XGate must have a metaclass that defines __call__ to return the singleton instance.

 Next, we need to ensure that there is a singleton instance for XGate() to return.
 This can be done dynamically on each call (i.e. check if the instance exists and create it if not), but since we also want that instance to be very special, it’s easier to hook in and create it during the definition of the XGate type object.
 This also has the advantage that we do not need to make the singleton object pickleable; we only need to specify where to retrieve it from during the unpickle, because the creation of the base type object will recreate the singleton.